laxmiprasanna-raneru/online-doctor-appointment-booking-system/README.md

-# Doctor Appointment Booking System
+# Online Doctor Appointment Booking System

-An online Doctor Appointment Booking System developed using HTML, CSS, JavaScript, FastAPI, and MySQL.
+A web-based Doctor Appointment Booking System that allows patients to register, log in, view available doctors, book appointments, and view their appointments.

 ## Features